 Indiana lets qualifying heirs of a person who dies without a will avoid probate through a small estate affidavit.
 Beneficiaries of a small estate can usually claim bank accounts and other estate assets faster and cheaper than going through probate.
-In Indiana, this summary administration process can only be used if the estate is worth less than $50,000 and at least 45 days have passed since the death.
+In Indiana, this summary administration process can only be used if the estate is worth less than $100,000 and at least 45 days have passed since the death.
 Estates that include real estate may be settled using this process after petitioning the court for permission.
-Talk to a financial advisor to help you plan your estate.
+Talk to a financial advisor who can help you plan out your estate.

 Small Estate Affidavit Basics